intltechventures/Consulting.Project.Tools/taxonomies/ClassificationCodes.md

 Now you may have a glimmer of a glimpse into why I believe having a system of naming things is important.

 Note: These codes are not intended as the final designation for a given artifact.
 For each artifact, you could simply append a sequentially assigned discriminator - or a unique document name.
-The utility is in being able to quickly (an consistently) search across a large corpus of artifacts and documents (potentially spanning multiple very large projects) - and locate those artifacts which are germaine to your focus.
+The utility is in being able to quickly know where to search across a large corpus of artifacts and documents (potentially spanning multiple very large projects) - and locate those artifacts which are germaine to your need/focus.

 For example:
 * A document named  with a prefix of "AA.00.10.010 - some document_name"